Connections-Business-Directory/Connections/README.txt

 * DEV: Update `.eslintrc` configuration.
 * DEV: Use webpack to package the assets for the jQuery Validation library.

-= 10.4.17 03/18/2022 =
-* NEW: Introduce `\Request\Int_Array`.
-* NEW: Introduce `\Request\Manage_Bulk_Actions`.
-* NEW: Introduce `\Request\Manage_Filter`.
-* TWEAK: Update Google Maps API URI.
-* TWEAK: Update bulk entry management actions to utilize `\Request\Int_Array` for improved validation and sanitization while removing code duplication and complexity.
-* TWEAK: Refactor `cnAdminActions::deleteEntry()` to utilize `\Request\ID` for improved data validation, sanitation, and removing code duplication.
-Note this contains a breaking change to the method signature.
-* TWEAK: Refactor `cnAdminActions::entryManagement()` to utilize `\Request\Manage_Bulk_Action` for improved data validation and sanitization.
-* TWEAK: Refactor the Manage admin page to utilize `cnUser::getScreenOption()` instead of deprecated `cnUser` methods.
-* TWEAK: Refactor `cnAdminActions::saveUserFilters()` to utilize `\Request\Manage_Filter` and remove use of deprecated `cnUser` methods for improved validation, sanitization, and reduce code duplication.
-* TWEAK: Remove unnecessary escaping.
-* TWEAK: Match bulk actions class to WP core.
-* TWEAK: Remove `final` from `\Request\Input::getSchema()` so it can be overridden.
-* TWEAK: Deprecate many of the methods in `cnUser` in favor of a single utility method to reduce code duplication.
-* TWEAK: Set default value for the Manage admin page bulk actions to `-1` to match WordPress core.
-* TWEAK: Use `submit_button()` to output the Manage admin page bulk actions apply button to match WordPress core.
-* TWEAK: Use `submit_button()` to output the Manage admin page filter button to match WordPress core.
-* TWEAK: Change manage admin page form method from post to get to match WordPress core.
-* TWEAK: Change the keyword search and initial character filters to the form get method.
-* TWEAK: Utilize `\Field\Select` to build the dropdown for the Manage admin page bulk actions.
-* I18N: Correct the screen option strings not ready for translation.
-* BUG: Correct bug in logic that determines whether the phone number HTML is shown or not.
-* OTHER: Correct misspellings.
-* OTHER: Inline comments must end in full-stops, exclamation marks, or question marks.
-* OTHER: Remove unnecessary break statements.
-* OTHER: Space found before semicolon.
-* OTHER: Newline required after opening brace.
-* DEV: phpDoc updates.
-* DEV: Remove use of deprecated method.
-* DEV: Add Leaflet vendor libraries as dependencies.
-* DEV: Update `webpack.config.js` to copy Leaflet libraries to the assets' vendor folder.
-* DEV: Update the Leaflet vendor libraries.
-* DEV: Remove commented out code.
-* DEV: Deprecate `cnUser::resetFilterPage()`.
-* DEV: Tweaks to `phpcs.xml`.
-* DEV: Add code sample to exclude the "View All" page from indexing.

 == Upgrade Notice ==

-= 10.4.17 =
-It is recommended to back up before updating.
-Requires WordPress >= 5.4 and PHP >= 5.6.20 PHP version >= 7.4 recommended.

 = 10.4.18 =
 It is recommended to back up before updating.
 Requires WordPress >= 5.4 and PHP >= 5.6.20 PHP version >= 7.4 recommended.